CyberIsabella/importer-exporter-telegram/README.md

 ## importer

-If we act in the normal way, the user information is located in the data  user section and is specified based on the id of each group.
+If we act in the normal way, the user information is located in the data-->user section and is specified based on the id of each group.
 To add, we go to the config.json section and in the group_target section we put the ID of the group or channel in which we want to add users, and in the group_source section we put the ID of the group or channel from which we got the people's information. (this id can be obtained from the data-->group section)

 + `python  add_member.py`